meirisoda/school_fall2023/PSCL389/EXAM2/Reading Notes.md

 - Fulfillment via actualization of one's potential.
 ### Top-Down Model
 PA leads to a global focus, broadened mindset and a capacity to make unusual and creative connections between elements.
+Speculation, PA leads to an individual's personal meaning systems (thought to be fairly high in a hierarchy of motivation) to become available, allowing the perso